edison914/Ab-Clone-Express/README.md

     }
     ```

-* Successful Response when there is no logged in user - done / live checked
+* Successful Response when there is no logged in user
   * Status Code: 200
   * Headers:
     * Content-Type: application/json